vberkoz/dsf-website/data/posts/its-not-about-us-its-about-them.md

 **Listen First.
 Present Second.**
 Take notes while they talk and then speak to those topics when you finally do your presentation.
 \
-As a rule, at VO Group, my Sales Prospecting company, we typically would do a ONE HOUR meeting, the fist 30 minutes the prospect never sees our logo.
+As a rule, at Distributed Sales Force, my Sales Prospecting company, we typically would do a ONE HOUR meeting, the fist 30 minutes the prospect never sees our logo.
 Instead, the first 30 minutes is all about them and making references to how we helped other customers out.